-- Enrollment in, or degree completion from an accredited Nurse Practitioner (NP) or Physician Assistant (PA) program. - Completion of, or current enrollment in an Advanced Health Assessment (NP) or 300 level Physical Assessment course (PA) or the equivalent - A written statement describing educational objectives and areas of professional and personal interest, particularly in relation to working with individuals with developmental disabilities. - Submission of a resume summarizing professional activities and completed continuing educational courses.

-• An interview with the PHEPD program coordinators is required; a telephone interview may be arranged if an on-site interview is not possible.
+- Enrollment in, or degree completion from an accredited Nurse Practitioner (NP) or Physician Assistant (PA) program. - Completion of, or current enrollment in an Advanced Health Assessment (NP) or 300 level Physical Assessment course (PA) or the equivalent - A written statement describing educational objectives and areas of professional and personal interest, particularly in relation to working with individuals with developmental disabilities. - Submission of a resume summarizing professional activities and completed continuing educational courses. - An interview with the PHEPD program coordinators is required; a telephone interview may be arranged if an on-site interview is not possible.

-Additional information for graduate Nursing programs: Admissions Requirements; Course Repeats; Time Limitations; Requirements for Graduation - consult the Nursing Department web page or the Program Plans site on the Registrar's web page.
+Requirements for Graduation - consult the Nursing Department web page or the Program Plans site on the Registrar's web page.